mylokaye/Dynamics-365-Segment-Hygiene/README.md

 🧩 Email: One or more word characters, dots, or hyphens before the @, A domain name with similar characters, A top-level domain with at least two characters

-📊 Ideal for excluding bad data for personalsied campaigns
+📊 Ideal for excluding bad data for personalsied campaigns, improving deliverability and hygiene.

 # 🛠️ **How to Use**